estruyf/doctor/docs/content/docs/options/_index.md

 `--confirm`
 : Don't prompt for confirming removing the files when you specified to clean up pages and assets before publishing.

-`--skipExistingPages`
-: Will not overwrite pages if they already existed on the site.

-`--continueOnError`
-: Continue when an error occurs during the publishing process.

 `--commandName <commandName>`
 : In case you want to use the locally installed `CLI for Microsoft 365`, you can use this flag.
 By default, it uses the version specified in the `doctor` tool.
 You can use the a locally installed version as follows: `--commandName m365`.

+`--skipExistingPages`
+: Will not overwrite pages if they already existed on the site.

 `--retryWhenFailed`
 : Specifying this flag will retry the command if it failed.
 In some cases it can be that SharePoint failes to process your request, and this allows you to try again without running the whole flow from scratch.

-`--disableTracking`
-: In order to make `doctor` better, we need to know how it is used.
-That is why we started to track which commands and related parameters are used.
-We are not tracking the values of these parameters, only if they are used or not.
-Still if you want to opt-out, you can do this by specifying the disable tracking flag.
+`--skipPages`:
+: This flag allows you to skip the pages provisioning in the publish flow.

+`--skipNavigation`:
+: This flag allows you to skip setting the navigation in the publish flow.

+`--skipSiteDesign`:
+: This flag allows you to skip setting the site its look and feel in the publish flow.
 ### `doctor.json`

 You can provide the same flags and values like in the parameters.
 Parameters can override what is defined in the `doctor.json`.
 Be sure to use the whole argument names, and not the shortcodes.